UWPCE-PythonCert/IntroToPython-2014/slides_sources/source/session01.rst

     In [4]: simple()
     I am a simple function

+Calling a function is how you run the code in that function.

 Functions: Call Stack
 ---------------------

 functions call functions -- this makes an execution stack -- that's all a trace back is

 .. code-block:: ipython